divyashah99/DrowsinessDetection/README.md

 # Drowsiness Detection

+## Description
-## This project aims to play an alarm to wake up the user(driver) if the eyes are closed for a certain amount of time
+This project aims to play an alarm to wake up the user(driver) if the eyes are closed for a certain amount of time

 ## Execution
 ```bash